-The best teaware to serve tea in is a traditional Chinese gaiwan or a teapot set with matching cups.
+The best teaware to serve tea in is to either use a traditional Chinese gaiwan or a teapot set with matching cups.
 This is basically a cup that comes with a lid and saucer.
-Have a look for example at the Teasenz Gaiwans online.
 A few things that are important:

-- Color: Most Gaiwans are in white porcelain color.
+- Color: Most Gaiwans and teapots are white.
 This isn't suitable for a wedding!
 Make sure to get one with a base color that is red on the outside.
 It's however no problem for the inside to be red.

 - Characters: avoid a gaiwan with the character "寿" which means longevity.
 Though the meaning is good, it's often displayed on items during a funeral.
 So avoid this character at all cost.

 - Symbols: Avoid tea cups with a single dragon or phoenix.
 Though these are creatures with a positive meaning they've to be displayed as a pair!
 Flower patterns are also great for weddings.
 At last, patterns aren't a necessity.
 Plain red teaware is also suitable.

 Tip: the Chinese wedding tea set is a meaningful keepsake of the wedding and an important gift from the bride’s family.
 It can be a family heirloom as well.
 In the future when the couples’ children get married, the tea set will be used and presented.
 Given this, it might be great to ask the parents first, if they have a suitable antique gaiwan before considering buying a new one.

 Besides gaiwans, It's also common these days to prepare tea in a teapot and serve in cups.
 Some will keep it as simple as a teapot with a few cups.
 Others prepare it as traditional as possible and add storage jars, pitchers, filters, tea trays to the decor.
 Teasenz offers a complete wedding set that includes a teapot, storage jar, tray and 4 matching cups.
 See below.